static-frame/static-frame/doc/source/new.rst

-What New in Static Frame
+What is New in Static Frame
 ===============================